 Site-based Implementation of Teacher Education (SITE) is an alternative teacher certification M.A.E. program for career-path changers who possess an undergraduate degree outside of education.

 You earn a 30 credit Master of Arts in Education degree (M.A.E.) in Elementary Education.

 You’ll be eligible for a professional certificate in grades K-6.

-- The program is an intense 3 semester sequence (Summer, Fall, Spring) that includes a yearlong internship in Alachua County schools under the supervision of a mentor teacher and UF coach.
+The program is an intense 3 semester sequence (Summer, Fall, Spring) that includes a yearlong internship under the supervision of a mentor teacher and UF coach.

-- Formal course work is taught at both the University of Florida’s College of Education and the Alachua County Schools.
+Formal course work is taught by the University of Florida’s College of Education.
 Because the internship coincides with course work, students apply the theory they learn to their daily classroom practices.

-- Fall and Spring: work (co-teaching) in a classroom, with courses a couple days per week after work.
+Fall and Spring: work (co-teaching) in a classroom, with online coursework.

 We keep current.
 Recommended readings come from blogs and recent articles, not only textbooks.
 Learn about trends and hot topics in teaching as it pertains to this time period, not the last.